fikrihelmi17/demo-bdd-2024/README.md

-# Project Front-End Notes App for Menjadi Google Cloud Engineer
+# Project Front-End Notes App for BDD Demo
 Running a project in production:

 1. ``npm install``